-Concurrent with closing, we announced an updated 2018 capital budget range of \$450-\$500 million and assumed the \$300 million term credit facility due June 2020 from Raging River that is secured by the assets of Raging River.
+Concurrent with closing, we announced an updated 2018 capital budget range of \$450-\$500 million and assumed the \$300 million Term Loan from Raging River that is secured by the assets of Raging River.

 Our production averaged 80,458 boe/d for the year and 98,890 boe/d in Q4, an increase from 2017, due to continued strong well performance and contributions from the Raging River combination.